VinnieM-3/Arduino/README.md

 ADC_FreeRunning.ino - This sketch demonstrates running the ADC in Free Running mode by setting the Atmega328 registers directly.

 ADC_NoiseReduction.ino - This sketch demonstrates the ADC Noise Reduction mode by setting the Atmega328 registers directly.

+ADC_Frequency.ino - This sketch demonstrates how to adjust ADC speed and also demonstrates the effect of speed on conversion accuracy.